Reading Tutoring for struggling readers and students with dyslexia

 Research indicates that good readers use several well-developed skills as they draw meaning from the page.
-Besides figuring out words from contextual clues, they have to break the code of written language (called decoding) with correct phonetic processing.
-At the same time, they must quickly recognize common words and common patterns in words through visual processing.
+They have to break the code of written language using correct phonetic processing (sounding out words).
+At the same time, they must quickly recognize common words and common patterns in words using their visual memory.

-The Reading Comprehension Strategies with Ease® program combines several research based programs providing students with simultaneous multi-sensory stimulation in their specific area of need.
-Our program develops phonetic and visual processing as well as reading fluency and self-monitoring.
+Our Reading with Ease® program combines several research based programs providing students with simultaneous multi-sensory stimulation in their specific area of need.
+Our program develops phonemic awareness, decoding ability and visual memory as well as reading fluencyand self-monitoring.

 A Step By Step Program for Reading Skills

 - Word Recognition